pp3345/Pancake/README.md

 ## License

-Pancake is currently licensed under its own [license](http://pancakehttp.net/license/).
+All Pancake source files are subject to the GNU Lesser General Public License v3.
+See LICENSE and LICENSE.GPL for copies of GNU LGPL v3 and GNU GPL v3.
-However, the license will probably change soon.
 In case you have any questions about the license, please contact [support@pancakehttp.net](mailto:support@pancakehttp.net).